 Restoring Pontchartrain Park became a city priority thanks to the tireless work of community members, including Gretchen Bradford, who was honored by the NAACP for her efforts as president of the neighborhood association.
 Launched in 2007, Gentilly Fest helped raise awareness of The Park’s value as community-wide asset.
 Wesley Barrow Stadium reopened in 2012 with support from Major League Baseball.
 The city opened a new clubhouse for the Joseph M. Bartholomew Golf Course in 2014.

 In 2019, the Preservation Resource Center partnered with the Pontchartrain Park Neighborhood Association to nominate the neighborhood to the National Register of Historic Places.
+The historic district was officially added to the National Register in 2020.

 “Now, I see young families moving in.
 Hopefully now they’ll have kids, and a whole generation of kids can grow up in Pontchartrain Park as it is today.
 It changed its face quite a bit after Katrina, but for the better.
 Now people came in, new blood.
 And one of the great things now is that Pontchartrain Park and Gentilly Woods [are] all one community now, and that’s absolutely great … That’s a great sign of the times we live in today.
 Now, its a community for everybody.”